 Re-registration changes with the new eBROK®

 The new eBROK® will provide the possibility for re-registrants to go through the re-registration process online.
-From 1 February, people for whom the BROK® will soon expire can register as a re-registrant in the new eBROK® learning environment.
+Shortly, people for whom the BROK® will soon expire can register as a re-registrant in the new eBROK® learning environment.
 More information will follow.

 About this course About this courseIn this course a clinical researcher will learn about the regulations and organization of research.
 The BROK consists of the following parts: a self-assessment, a study arrangement, a local session (centrumspecifieke bijeenkomst) and a national exam.